ayjays132/PhillOS/docs/lock_screen.md

 # Lock Screen

 The Living Glass lock screen provides a secure gateway into PhillOS.
-It features username and password authentication with optional facial recognition.
-A simple Wi-Fi selector allows network configuration before logging in and an optional media widget exposes basic playback controls so you can pause or resume audio without unlocking.
+It supports traditional credentials and optional biometrics while surfacing useful widgets before you sign in.

+## Features

+- Username and password entry
+- Facial recognition via WebAuthn
+- Fallback visionVaultService when the browser lacks WebAuthn
+- Quick Wi‑Fi selection before login
+- Optional media widget to pause or resume playback

+## Supported Cameras and Sensors

+- Any webcam accessible through the browser's `getUserMedia` API
+- Dedicated IR or depth cameras for improved accuracy
+- Other biometrics like fingerprint readers are planned

 ## Setup